john2796/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 The componentWillUnmount() method
 This is the only unmounting method. componentWillUnmount is called right before a component is removed from the DOM.
 This is where you can perform any cleanups that should be done such as invalidating timers, canceling network requests, removing event listeners or canceling any subscriptions made in componentDidMount.

-- [ ] Explain the details of a Higher Order Component?
+- [ x] Explain the details of a Higher Order Component?
   A Higher order component is a function that takes a component as an argument and returns a new component.

-- [ ] What are three different ways to style components in React?
+- [x ] What are three different ways to style components in React?
 Explain some of the benefits of each. styled-components

 Inline CSS This approach makes it easier to colocate styles in components and understanding what styles each component has.
 Leveraging the abilities of JS also makes it easier to work with more complex styling when needed